parinfer/parinfer.js/lib/parinfer.js.md

 ## Analyzing a Line

-Before we look at how transformation is performed, we must establish a vocabulary for the important regions of a line.
+Before we look at how transformation is performed, we must define the two key regions of a line:

-- __Indentation__ is the number of whitespace of a line, shown with underscores below.
-Indentation is ignored for lines starting inside a string, and any empty lines containing only whitespace or a comment.
-Notice that we indent every line with one space to allow us to show zero-length indentation with a single underscore.
+- __Indentation__ is the number of space characters at the start of a line, shown with underscores below.
+Indentation is ignored for lines starting inside a string and any empty lines (i.e. truly empty or only whitespace+comment).
+Notice that we indent every line with one space below just to show _zero-length_ indentation with a single underscore.

     ```clj
     _(defn foo [x]